-A Public Safety Alert will be issued within 72 hours informing Hyattsville residents of the bite/injury incident and the address where the animal resides.
+A Public Safety Alert will be issued within 24 hours informing Hyattsville residents of the bite/injury incident and the block where the animal resides.
+Specific addresses will not be used in public safety alerts.
 Follow-up public safety alerts will be issued to keep citizens informed.